nathanljones/rust_tetris/readme.md

 # Rust Tetris using Macroquad
 A Tetris game in Rust using the [Macroquad game engine](https://macroquad.rs/).
 This is still a work in progress.
 The code needs A LOT of tidying up.

-Next on the list to add is speeding up of game
+Next on the list to add is refactoring

 The pieces rotation is still a bit glitchy but that may be game engine related.